single-cell-data/TileDB-SOMA/README.md

 # TileDB-SOMA

-SOMA -- _stack of matrices, annotated_ -- is a flexible, extensible, and open-source API enabling access to data in a variety of formats.SOMA, “stack of matrices, annotated,” is a flexible, extensible, and open-source API enabling access to data in a variety of formats.
+SOMA -- _stack of matrices, annotated_ -- is a flexible, extensible, and open-source API enabling access to data in a variety of formats.

 The TileDB-SOMA package is a C++ library with APIs in Python and R, using [TileDB Embedded](https://github.com/TileDB-Inc/TileDB) to implement the